BobJWalker/Spear/README.md

 # Build Workflow

 The application is built using GitHub Actions - the workflow can be found in .github/workflows/build.yml.
+The action will run unit tests, scan for vulnerabilities, generate attestations, an SBOM, and a Docker container.

 # Deployments